Frequently Asked Questions

 What will happen at my initial examination?

 Upon arriving to your appointment, our staff will acclimate you to our office and review the initial exam with you.
 We will take any necessary photographs and X-rays that will allow us to make a proper diagnosis.
 The doctor will complete a brief, but thorough, exam.
+If treatment is appropriate, he will create a customized treatment plan for your review.
+This will include what concerns need to be addressed and how long treatment may take.
+Our office staff will review treatment costs, insurance and payment options with you.
+We are happy to help you with any questions or concerns you may have regarding orthodontic treatment.

 For more information, see Initial Examination under Scheduling.